-The 88-year-old Davis died after a bathroom fall in San Antonio.
+Sadly, the 88-year-old Davis died after a bathroom fall in San Antonio a few years ago.
 Her dear friend Florence Henderson was quoted on Facebook as saying, “I am so shocked and sad to learn that my dear friend and colleague, Ann B. Davis, died today.
 I spoke with her a couple of months ago and she was doing great!”
 She may have quit acting years ago, I would bet that she was still stitchin’, though I do wonder what happened to the Ann B. Davis director’s chair.
 Perhaps she willed it to Florence or one of the “fellows.”

 The chair was given to her church, St. Helena’s of Boerne, Tx.
 It will be a part of an auction of Ann B. Davis’ memorabilia on Friday, May 15, 2015.
 The website alicesbenefit.org will have pictures and information about the event.

 This is a wonderful bit of news!
 I will add to the piece and tweet about the event.
 Thanks for taking the time to comment.
 David

 My wife and I purchased this directors chair of Ann B. We attended the same church (St. Helena’ Church and School, Boerne, Tx)as she did.
 The auction proceeds went to the church’s school.
 I think I paid $2,500 dollars for it.
 It came with the needlepoint book with her doing the needlepoint on the chair.